msu/csci-494-594-comptag/README.md

 This seminar course introduces students to research in computational topology and geometry.
 After taking this course, students will be able to:

-* Read and discuss recent research in the field..
+* Read and discuss recent research in the field.
 * Present (both orally and written) topics in computational topology and geometry to peers.